VMBlakelock/bouquetnblooms/README.md

 - Errors with *'continuation line under-indented for visual indent'* was often showing up the developer had to review [Stackoverflow](https://stackoverflow.com/questions/15435811/what-is-pep8s-e128-continuation-line-under-indented-for-visual-indent/) to rectify this.

-All other errors where fixed except those of which the developer did not understand fully to fix, for example - *'imported but unused'*.
+All other errors where fixed except those of which the developer did not understand fully or have time to investigate additionaldocumentation to fix, for example - *'imported but unused'* and *'Class 'Product' has no 'objects' member'*.

 #### Issue 2